nginxinc/nginx-wiki/source/temp/install.rst

 After Installing
 ----------------
 ..
+   Temporarily omitted

-   The `configuration` page will give you some help getting things going after you get Nginx installed and the `pitfalls` page will help keep you from making mistakes that so many users before you did.
+   The :doc:`configuration` page will give you some help getting things going after you get Nginx installed and the :doc:`pitfalls` page will help keep you from making mistakes that so many users before you did.

 These two pages give you the chance to learn from others mistakes and hard work.